 Claws are unique structures that have played a big role in the evolution and survival of cats big and small.
 In some ways, they are similar to human nails, but it would be wrong to think that declawing is just like removing a nail bed…as uncomfortable as that may already sound.

 This is why declawing is considered inhumane.
-The surgery itself is a risk, with the possibility of hemorrhage, infection, and necrosis of the remaining parts of the paw.
+The surgery itself is risky, with the possibility of hemorrhage, infection, and necrosis of the remaining parts of the paw.
 Removing the claws of a cat not only causes extreme pain in the short term, but it also removes its ability to move naturally in the long term.
 Cats who are declawed can no longer protect themselves or catch prey, rendering them vulnerable when left outdoors.

 What Is The Position Of Veterinarians On Declawing?